Evian-Chen/LookupCafe/README.md

 # LookupCafe

-**LookupCafe** is an iOS app built with **SwiftUI**, **Firebase**, and the **Google Maps SDK**.
-It enables users to discover nearby coffee shops based on their current location, browse detailed cafe information, apply advanced filters, and manage a personalized list of favorites.
+**LookupCafe** is an iOS app built with **SwiftUI, Firebase, and the Google Maps SDK**.
+It enables users to discover nearby coffee shops based on their current location, browse detailed cafe information, apply advanced filters, navigate with Apple Maps, and manage a personalized list of favorites.

 ## Features